 SMA type 0, also called prenatal onset SMA, is the most severe form of SMA.
 It affects a baby that is still in the womb.
 It can be fatal before birth and is almost always fatal within the first year of life.

-SMA type 0, or Prenatal SMA,2 is the most severe form of SMA and is characterized by decreased fetal movements in utero (between 30 and 36 weeks of pregnancy)3, and by joint abnormalities, difficulty swallowing, and respiratory failure at birth.4
+SMA type 0 is characterized by poor fetal movements in the womb and abnormal breathing, severe weakness, joint abnormalities, difficulty swallowing, and respiratory failure at birth.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.